A Book on Making and Enjoying Cider

 I was hooked at the introduction, your words are so familiar to how cider grasped me and how I view the relation to terroir and natural processes.
 All I can do now is say you’ve made a wonderful guide for home cidermakers and have added lots of encouraging words and even helpful try-yourself cider recipes!Elegast Cidery

 I hope you’ll check it out, and please, let me know if you enjoy it.
-It’s now available in both an :ebook format and a 7”x10” (18cm x 25cm) Full color paperback.
+It’s now available in both an ebook format and a 7”x10” (18cm x 25cm) full-color paperback version.
+The ebook is only available through Amazon but you can get the paperback from Vigo Presses, Amazon, or Barnes & Nobles.
+See the links below.
+If those aren’t available to you, message me and I can figure out how to get one shipped to you.